LinkedInLearning/beginner-s-guide-to-go-protocol-buffer-go-4378006/README.md

-# COURSENAME
+# Beginner's Guide to Go Protocol Buffer
-This is the repository for the LinkedIn Learning course `course-name`.
+This is the repository for the LinkedIn Learning course Beginner's Guide to Go Protocol Buffer.
 The full course is available from [LinkedIn Learning][lil-course-url].

-![course-name-alt-text][lil-thumbnail-url]

 _See the readme file in the main branch for updated instructions and information._
 ## Instructions